 Forecasting – how can data and data-driven decision making help us to anticipate issues and opportunities early and where possible take effective action to mitigate/exploit these?

-Explore with you our early data strategy for foreign policy and seek your views in shaping this
+Explored with you our early data strategy for foreign policy and seek your views in shaping this

-Begin a conversation on crafting a common approach to data among likeminded international partners, creating active partnerships
+Began a conversation on crafting a common approach to data among likeminded international partners, creating active partnerships

-Expose participants to the latest innovations in the areas of the conference themes
+Exposed participants to the latest innovations in the areas of the conference themes

-Develop a community of Thought Leaders on Diplomacy in the Information Age
+Developed a community of Thought Leaders on Diplomacy in the Information Age